schemaorg/schemaorg/SOFTWARE_README.md

 * `./util/buildsite.py -f RDFExport.turtle` Would rebuild the Turtle format vocabulary definition files.
 * `./util/buildsite.py -d PendingHome` Would rebuld the home page for the pending section (`docs/pending.home.html`).

-Changes to created pages are immediately reflected in the output of the local `./devserv.py` server.
+Changes to created pages are immediately reflected in the output of the local `./devserv.py` server, without the need for a restart.
+You may need to do a full refresh of a page to see changes, because of browser caching.

 _Note:_ Remember to run the `buildsite.py` with the `-a` option prior to a deployment or release.